|

 and sorrow.
 A youthful marriage to John Lister, manager of a theatre in

-Blackpool, had ended unhappily, and Patricia determined to remain single--until
+Blackpool, had ended unhappily, and Patricia determined to remain

-married on February 22, 1952.
-Tragically, just a month after the death
+engagement, they were married on February 22, 1952.
+Tragically, just a

-of her father and a few days short of her second wedding anniversary,
+month after the death of her father and a few days short of her second

-her beloved Sparky died in her arms of a coronary.
+wedding anniversary, her beloved Sparky died in her arms of a coronary.

-In 1956 she married the multitalented Hubert Gregg--producer, writer,
+In 1956 she married the multi talented Hubert Gregg--producer, writer,

 composer (including "Maybe It's Because I'm a Londoner"), prolific

 broadcaster, and performer.
-The rewarding personal and professional partnership
+The rewarding personal and professional

-Though determined to remain single, Patricia then met Peter Knight, a
+frequent separations.
+Though determined to remain single, Patricia then

-retired lawyer and President of the Bradford & Bingley Building Society.
+met Peter Knight, a retired lawyer and President of the Bradford &

 26 December 2007 - It is reported that Pat has passed away.

-his assistant Basil Dearden, later a notable director himself, assured
+and his assistant Basil Dearden, later a notable director himself, assured

-me that George Formby had probably been warned off me by his wife Beryl,
+me that George Formby had probably been warned off me by his wife

-him.
+with him.
 I felt rather sorry for her in spite of her making me look like a

 scarecrow, because she must have suffered a lot of pain.

-and let him have it and don't break till I say "cut".'
-As I
+let him have it and don't break till I say "cut".'
+As I was so utterly fed up

-was so utterly fed up with all these capers, together with losing my locks,
+with all these capers, together with losing my locks, looks, and entire

-looks, and entire persona, I decided to do just that."
+persona, I decided to do just that."

 And so the leading lady plants a big kiss slightly west of the Formby